badlandz/RoxieOS/docs/NomadBSD-Integration.md

 ## Overview

 RoxieOS adopts key technologies and approaches from NomadBSD, the leading FreeBSD-based live USB system.
-This document outlines the integrated features and implementation details.
+This document outlines the integrated features and current implementation status, with focus on local development before mesh expansion.

 ## Core Technologies Adopted